develephant/Eventable/README.md

 ### :allOff()

 Removes all events from the table / mod.
-This table will only get the 'global' event.

 ```lua
 etbl:allOff()
 ```
-> Will no longer listen for the _any_ events.
+> Will no longer listen for _any_ events.

 ### :mute( trueOrFalse )